Marcoby-Dev-Ops/Nexus/docs/NEXUS_VISION_EXECUTION_PLAN.md

     > - **Natural language business query**: Users can ask the assistant any business question and receive actionable, accurate answers.
     > - Includes sample inputs/outputs in docs
     > - Tests/Storybook

+- [x] **Executive Assistant & Hierarchical AI Agent Architecture:**
+    > **Prompt:**
+    > Implement a hierarchical AI agent system with an Executive Assistant as the default, free-to-use AI chat interface for all users.
+The Executive Assistant can answer general business, productivity, and workflow questions using Retrieval-Augmented Generation (RAG) and contextual business data.
+For advanced or department-specific queries, the system can route to specialized departmental agents (e.g., Sales, Finance, Operations) with deeper expertise and enhanced features (potentially as premium/paid add-ons).
+    >
+    > **Key Features:**
+    > - **Free Executive Assistant AI Chat:** Every user gets access to the Executive Assistant—a powerful, always-available AI chat for business, productivity, and workflow questions.
+This feature is free for all users and is designed to maximize onboarding, engagement, and product-led growth while keeping costs sustainable.
+    > - **Upgrade Path to Specialist Agents:** As users’ needs grow, they can upgrade to unlock specialist agents (Sales, Finance, Operations, etc.), advanced analytics, automations, and premium features.
+Specialist agents provide deeper, domain-specific expertise and enhanced capabilities, available as premium/paid add-ons.
+    > - Modular agent registry and routing logic
+    > - RAG-based retrieval and reasoning for all agents
+    > - Orchestration: Executive Assistant routes queries to the right agent and aggregates responses
+    > - Contextual business data and real-time integration
+    > - Seamless escalation from general to specialist agents
+    > - Clear upgrade path for premium/advanced agent access
+    > - Designed for sustainable cost structure and high user value
+    >
+    > **Acceptance Criteria:**
+    > - Executive Assistant chat available on every page (MVP)
+    > - Users can ask general business and workflow questions and receive accurate, actionable answers
+    > - Departmental agent routing and enhanced features available for advanced/premium users
+    > - Modular agent registry and orchestration logic implemented
+    > - RAG context and source transparency for all agent responses
+    > - Documentation and sample use cases for both free and enhanced agent features

 - [x] **Context Chips with 'Explain Source' Drawer:** AI response transparency with source attribution for enhanced trust and understanding.
     > **Prompt:**